Princeton-CDH/cdh-ansible/roles/passenger/README.md

 ## Role Variables

+Application name variable ``app_name`` must be defined.

 Available variables are listed below, along with default values (see `defaults/main.yml`):

     passenger_server_name: www.example.com

 The server name (used in the Nginx virtual host configuration).

-    passenger_app_root: /opt/example/public
+    passenger_app_root: /var/www/app

-The `passenger_root` for your application (e.g. the `public` folder in a rails app).

-    passenger_app_env: production

-The app environment passenger will load.

-    passenger_root: /usr/lib/ruby/vendor_ruby/phusion_passenger/locations.ini
-    passenger_ruby: /usr/local/bin/ruby
+The wsgi file to use and the path to the python to use (i.e., if you need python within a virtualenv):

+    passenger_startup_file: app/wsgi.py
+    passenger_python: /usr/bin/python

 Values for passenger configuration directives inside `nginx.conf`.
-These defaults should generally work correctly, but if you build `ruby` on its own (as an example), the path to ruby may be different.
+These defaults should generally work correctly.

     nginx_worker_processes: "{{ ansible_processor_vcpus | default(ansible_processor_count) }}"
     nginx_worker_connections: "768"